gar1t/tensorflow-workshop/src/SCRIPT.md

 Operation names are displayed with their associated models.
 For example the `finetune` operation for the `pets-faster-rcnn-resnet101` model is listed as `pets-faster-rcnn-resnet101:finetune`.

+Some operation are implement directly by TensorFlow object detection (e.g. finetune and evaluate) and others are custom for this workshop to support the complete workflow.

 Each operation is described below in (roughly) the order in which it would typically be run: